 The court observed that subsection (1)(a) and (1)(b) apply to inaccurate statements or non-disclosure in the application process whereas Section (2) applies to a “breach or violation” that increases the risk assumed by the insurance company after the policy has become effective.
 The court also noted that subdivision (1)(a) and (1)(b) apply to all policies whereas subdivision (2) is limited to maritime policies.
 The court reasoned that the hazard constituting the immediate cause of the loss in this instance was essentially unknown, so it was impossible to determine whether the cause of the loss was within the control of the policyholder.
 The court further clarified that section (1)(a) and (1)(b) only apply when the misrepresentation is fraudulent or material to the insurer’s risk when the false information or omission is innocent.

 The court rejected the contention that the requirement that the hazard be within the control of the insured applied also to provision (1)(a) and (1)(b), which could not be established in this case since the circumstances of the loss involving the boat were not precisely known.
 The court upheld the trial court’s finding that the inaccurate information did affect the scope of the risk assumed by the insurer such that the information constituted material non-disclosures.

 The takeaway is that policyholders should exercise caution when completing an application for maritime insurance coverage.
-If an insurance carrier denies your claim based on an alleged misrepresentation or omission in the application, you should seek legal advice because this can be a complicated issue.
-Our law firm has successfully represented clients in obtaining benefits after denials based on answers provided in their application.
+If an insurance carrier denies your claim based on an alleged misrepresentation or omission in the application, you should seek legal advice from an experienced insurance claims lawyer because this can be a complicated issue.